groovybits/gaib/README.md

 To set up the GAIB project, follow these steps:

 1. **Clone the repository**: Use the command `git clone https://github.com/groovybits/gaib.git` to clone the repository to your local machine.
-2. **Install the dependencies**: Navigate to the project directory and run `pnpm install` to install all the necessary dependencies.
+2. **Install the dependencies**: Navigate to the project directory and run `yarn install` to install all the necessary dependencies.
 3. **Set up your `.env` file**:
    - Copy `.env.example` into `.env`.
 Your `.env` file should look like this: [Example](https://github.com/groovybits/gaib/blob/main/.env.example)
    - Visit [OpenAI](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) to retrieve API keys and insert them into your `.env` file as `OPENAI_API_KEY`.